chomgid/HorceRacingPrediction2023/README.md

 # HorceRacingPrediction2023
-Predict results of horse racing in Jeju, South Korea
+We aim for data-driven prediction horse races in Jeju, South Korea